-1.4.42 Safeguarding Children and Young people against Radicalisation and Violent Extremism
+1.4.43 Safeguarding Children and Young people against Radicalisation and Violent Extremism

 BACKGROUND

 This duty is known as the Prevent duty.
 It applies to a wide range of public-facing bodies which are listed in schedule 6 of the Act as specified authorities in England and Wales, and Scotland.
 The specified authorities are those judged to have a role in protecting vulnerable children, young people and adults and/or national security.
+It covers schools, colleges, universities, health, local authorities, police, and prisons.

 The Prevent strategy, published by the Government in 2011, is part of an overall counter-terrorism strategy called CONTEST.
-The aim of the Prevent strategy is to reduce the threat to the UK from terrorism by preventing people becoming terrorists or supporting terrorism.
+The aim of the Prevent strategy is to reduce the threat to the UK from terrorism by preventing people becoming radicalised or supporting terrorism.

-Channel is about ensuring that vulnerable children and adults of any faith, ethnicity or background receive support before their vulnerabilities are exploited by those that would want them to embrace terrorism, and before they become involved in criminal terrorist related activity.
+Channel is about ensuring that vulnerable children and adults of any faith, ethnicity or background receive support before their vulnerabilities are exploited by those that would want them to embrace terrorism, and before they become involved in criminal terrorist activity.

 [1] Including early years and later years childcare provision in schools that is exempt from registration under the Childcare Act 2006 and those registered under Chapter 2 or 2A of Part 3 of the Childcare Act 2006, including childminders.
 Also those registered under Chapter 3 or 3A of Part 3 of the Childcare Act 2006, including childminders.